fluid-project/fluid-express/docs/middleware.md

 For a reference example of an error handler, see the ["error handler" middleware docs](errorMiddleware.md).

-### `gpii.express.middleware.wrappedMiddleware`
+### `fluid.express.middleware.wrappedMiddleware`

-The base grade for all "wrapped" third-party middleware, such as `gpii.express.middleware.cookieparser`, `gpii.express.middleware.urlencoded` and `gpii.express.middleware.json` (see below).
+The base grade for all "wrapped" third-party middleware, such as `fluid.express.middleware.cookieparser`, `fluid.express.middleware.urlencoded` and `fluid.express.middleware.json` (see below).

 #### Component Options